-Divestment has little impact on a company's operations or bottom line and does nothing to reduce real economy emissions.
-But it does mean that investors like CalPERS, who are committed to reducing emissions, lose their influence over these companies.
+Divestment has little impact on a company's operations or bottom line and does nothing to reduce real economy GHG emissions.
+But it does mean that investors like CalPERS, who are committed to reducing GHG emissions, lose their influence over these companies.
 If CalPERS divests, it loses its voice and CalPERS potentially loses money.

-Slippery Slope issue
+Slippery Slope Issue

-According to a February 9, 2021, letter from the investment firm Wilshire as part of its review of CalPERS' divestment programs, "Since inception, the active divestment programs have reduced the potential market value of the CalPERS Total Fund by an estimated \$2.18 billion in present value terms."
-In recent years, the California Legislature has introduced bills that have or would have required CalPERS to divest from the Governments of Turkey, Azerbaijan, Russia and Belarus, private prison companies, thermal coal, fossil fuel companies, firearms, and the Dakota Access Pipeline.
+On November 14, 2022, investment firm Wilshire provided the Investment Committee with its annual analysis of CalPERS divestment activities that stated, "Since inception, the active divestment programs have reduced the potential market value of the CalPERS Total Fund by an estimated \$3.378 billion in present value terms."
+In recent years, the California Legislature has introduced bills that have or would have required CalPERS to divest from the governments of Turkey, Azerbaijan, Russia and Belarus, private prison companies, thermal coal, fossil fuel companies, firearms, and the Dakota Access Pipeline.